 - i.
 Asset Management Fees: The Trust pays the following fees annually: - I. 0.75% of the first \$300 million of the Gross Book Value of the Properties; and - II.
 0.50% of the Gross Book Value of the investment properties in excess of \$300 million. - ii.
 Acquisition Fees: The Trust pays the following acquisition fees: - I. 0.75% of the first \$300 million of aggregate Gross Book Value in respect of new properties acquired in a particular year; - II.
 0.65% of the next \$200 million of aggregate Gross Book Value in respect of new properties acquired in such year; and thereafter - III.
 0.50% of the aggregate Gross Book Value of new properties acquired in such year. - iii.
-Performance Incentive Fees: The Trust pays a fee equivalent to 15% of Adjusted Funds From Operations ("AFFO") once AFFO exceeds \$0.40 per Unit.
+Performance Incentive Fees: The Trust pays a fee equivalent to 15% of Adjusted Funds From Operations ("AFFO") once AFFO exceeds \$0.40 per Unit. - iv.

-Notes to Consolidated Financial Statements For the Years Ended December 31, 2019 and December 31, 2018 iv.
 Placement Fees: The Trust pays a fee equivalent to 0.25% of the aggregate value of all debt and equity financing arranged by FCRPI.